clamtian/VSCode/Blog/mit6.828/mit6.828_lab4_exercise.md

 > Whenever the kernel switches from one environment to another, it must ensure the old environment's registers are saved so they can be restored properly later.
 Why?
 Where does this happen?

 当然要保存寄存器状态，以知道下一条指令地址以及进程栈的状态，不然我们不知道从哪里继续运行。保存寄存器状态的代码是 `trap.c` 中的 `curenv->env_tf = *tf`。

-## Challenge

-> Add a less trivial scheduling policy to the kernel, such as a fixed-priority scheduler that allows each environment to be assigned a priority and ensures that higher-priority environments are always chosen in preference to lower-priority environments.
-If you're feeling really adventurous, try implementing a Unix-style adjustable-priority scheduler or even a lottery or stride scheduler.
-(Look up "lottery scheduling" and "stride scheduling" in Google.)
->
-> Write a test program or two that verifies that your scheduling algorithm is working correctly (i.e., the right environments get run in the right order).
-It may be easier to write these test programs once you have implemented fork() and IPC in parts B and C of this lab.

-留做

-## Challenge

-> The JOS kernel currently does not allow applications to use the x86 processor's x87 floating-point unit (FPU), MMX instructions, or Streaming SIMD Extensions (SSE).
-Extend the Env structure to provide a save area for the processor's floating point state, and extend the context switching code to save and restore this state properly when switching from one environment to another.
-The FXSAVE and FXRSTOR instructions may be useful, but note that these are not in the old i386 user's manual because they were introduced in more recent processors.
-Write a user-level test program that does something cool with floating-point.

-留做

 # Exercise 7